readium/swift-toolkit/Documentation/Guides/Readium LCP.md

 )
 ```

-The `allowUserInteraction` and `sender` arguments are forwarded to the `LCPAuthenticating` implementation when the passphrase unknown. `LCPDialogAuthentication` shows a pop-up only if `allowUserInteraction` is `true`, using the `sender` as the pop-up's host `UIViewController`.
+The `allowUserInteraction` and `sender` arguments are forwarded to the `LCPAuthenticating` implementation when the passphrase is unknown. `LCPDialogAuthentication` shows a pop-up only if `allowUserInteraction` is `true`, using the `sender` as the pop-up's host `UIViewController`.

 When importing the publication to the bookshelf, set `allowUserInteraction` to `false` as you don't need the passphrase for accessing the publication metadata and cover.
 If you intend to present the publication using a Navigator, set `allowUserInteraction` to `true` as decryption will be required.